History of weapons: Stone tips, arrows and bows

 People from the Nile used relatively long bows for better accuracy, they also used composite bows.
 Civilizations all over the world produced bows according to their respective vegetation.
 The Chinese made bows from bamboo sticks while others who did not have the right kind of wood needed for making bows, produced composite bows.
 According to Chinese beliefs and mythology, a story is narrated and written in old Chinese texts which says how bow and arrow were invented.

 As humans discovered new natural resources beneath the Earth's surface, traditional weapons were replaced as methods for metal-working developed.

 After the discovery of pure copper in Anatolia, around 6000 BCE, copper metallurgy spread in Egypt and Mesopotamia.
 Around 3500 BCE the art of metallurgy spread into India, China and Europe.

 Bronze, an alloy of copper and tin, had been used as far back as 4500 BCE, as it is much harder than pure copper.
 It was used extensively in Asia: the Indus Valley Civilization flourished as a result of improved metallurgy.
 Neolithic communities who lived primarily in the upper Yellow River in China also used bronze items extensively as a number of artifacts were recovered at the Majiayao site.
 Bronze was produced on a large scale in China for weapons, including spears, pole-axes, pole-based dagger-axes, composite bows, and bronze or leather helmets.
 From the excavations at Zhengzhou, it is evident that the Chinese during the Shang dynasty had well built walls, large buildings, bronze foundries, and bone and pottery workshops.

 Bronze significantly contributed to the ancient world and helped cultures of Mesopotamia, Egypt, Greece, Rome, Indus and China flourish.
 Bronze replaced stone in weapons.
 During the Bronze Age maces were in high demand.
 The Sumerians were the first people on record to have used bronze weapons.
 Native Americans mostly used flint spears and knives but used bronze for ceremonies and intricate decorations.
 Ancient artisans soon discovered the drawbacks of bronze for producing armaments, as while weapons made of bronze could be sharpened easily, they were not able to hold their edge.
 Along with maces, bows and arrows and slings were used in wars.
 Bows and arrows were preferred over spears because they were easy to handle, provided greater mobility, were more accurate and did not require as much raw material.
-Bows and arrows were a boon for hunters as they could hunt more effectively with a bow and arrow than with a spear, and so the bow enabled ancient man to become the most efficient hunter.
+Bows and arrows were a boon for hunters as they could hunt more effectively with a bow and arrow than with a spear.

 The Sumerians and Akkadians

 The earliest civilizations in southern Mesopotamia, modern day Iraq, were the Sumerians and Akkadians.
 The occupied land was open to enemy attacks from the many barbarian tribes.
 The Sumerian warrior was equipped with spears, maces, swords, clubs and slings.
-Sargon of Akkad, (2333–2279 BCE) was a great military leader and used both infantry and chariots.
+Sargon of Akkad (2333–2279 BCE) was a great military leader and used both infantry and chariots.
 The chariot troops used both spears and bows and arrows which proved to be effective.